minteeaa/stir/README.md

 | macOS       | unsupported |

 > linux has been tested and confirmed to work on Arch Linux. other distros *should* be supported by default. there are no current plans to support macOS.

+### credits
+*friends who contributed directly and indirectly to this project*

+Crunchy Joints, for constantly pushing STIR to its limits, most of the early/ongoing bughunting and testing efforts, and being an incredible second brain to spin up new ideas.
+Llamahat, for the initial idea of turning this concept into an OBS plugin.